nicklockwood/SwiftFormat/README.md

     let foo: Dictionary<String, String>=["Hello": "World"]
     ```

-* If a file begins with a comment, the `stripHeaders` rule will remove it if is followed by a blank line.
+* If a file begins with a comment, the `stripHeaders` rule will remove it if it is followed by a blank line.
 To avoid this, make sure that the first comment is directly followed by a line of code.

 * SwiftFormat currently reformats multiline comment blocks without regard for the original indenting.
 That means